waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Current Plans & Strategies
 - **Objective:** Explore the Seafoam Islands.
-- **Plan:** The `pathfinder` tool has been confirmed to work correctly; previous failures were due to segmented maps.
-I will now redefine the tool to provide more specific feedback about unreachable segments.
-Then, I will continue exploring the Seafoam Islands using my `automated_explorer`.
+- **Plan:** Now that my `pathfinder` tool has been updated to handle segmented maps, I will continue exploring the Seafoam Islands using my `automated_explorer`.